absolutelyrelative/yaytarch/README.md

 ## Video view
 ![yaytarch_videoview](https://github.com/absolutelyrelative/yaytarch/blob/main/images/video_view.png?raw=true)

+## Prerequisites:
+Make sure you have ffmpeg installed, both yt-dlp & yaytarch need it.

 ## Installation:
 You can choose to install the official release from PyPi or you can also build your own version: